BrandonXLF/Clipboard-Crop/README.md

 [<img src="images/demo.png" width="500">](images/demo.png)

 ## Building
-Clipboard Crop can be built using Visual Studio with .NET as well as NSIS.
+Clipboard Crop is built using Visual Studio with .NET as well as NSIS.
 To produce a publishable version of the app, publish the main project in Visual Studio.
 Note this will automatically run `makensis NSIS.nsi` to create the installer.